-Gidgegannup is a smaller suburb in Western Australia within the Swan local government area (postcode 6083).
-With a population of 2,818, the suburb has a mature demographic with a median age of 47.
+Gidgegannup (postcode 6083) is a smaller residential area in Western Australia within the Swan local government area.
+The area has roughly 2,818 residents and a mature demographic, with a median age of 47.
 Households earn a median income of $127K per year, with an average household size of 2.9 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +4.0% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, managers, professionals.
+Employment in the area leans toward mining and construction.
 The top ancestries reported are English, Australian, Scottish.

-The median house price in Gidgegannup is $1.2 million, having surged 52.3% over the past year.
-The current median weekly rent is $765.
-This gives a gross rental yield of approximately 3.4%.
+Gidgegannup has a median house price of $1.2 million, which has surged by 52.3% year-on-year.
+The current median weekly rent is $850.
+This gives a gross rental yield of approximately 3.7%.
 The median monthly mortgage repayment is $2,300.

 Gidgegannup is served by 1 school, including 1 primary.
 The average ICSEA score is 1006, which is around the national average of 1,000.

-From an investment perspective, Gidgegannup offers a gross rental yield of 3.4%, rated as moderate yield.
+Looking at the investment signals, Gidgegannup shows a gross rental yield of approximately 3.7%, rated as moderate yield.
 Property prices are near the state median ($1.2M/$951K).
 The price-to-income ratio of 9.3x is considered moderate.
 House prices have moved +52.3% year-on-year.
+Population growth of +4.0% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.